March 27, 2022

 Once at the Webber Creek trailhead, I signed the trail register and continued heading east.
 Ponderosa pines now began appearing beside the trail more regularly, and I couldn’t help stopping to smell their bark.

-A forester friend of mine from back home in Oregon once told me that the bark from the older Ponderosa pines is supposed to have a slightly sweet smell that’s reminiscent of butterscotch or vanilla cookies.
+A forest ranger friend from back home in Oregon once told me that the bark from the older Ponderosa pines is supposed to have a slightly sweet smell reminiscent of butterscotch or vanilla cookies.
 So I picked a tall, thick tree and buried my note into the flaky cracks in its bark to see if it was true.
 Sure enough, I did smell something sweet!

 Other than the addition of these tall trees, the rest of the afternoon was more of the same.
 The only significant change seemed to be the angles and proximity of the cliffs as I continued east and into the Tonto National Forest.
 Over time, the scenic red escarpment of the Mogollon Rim came into sharper relief and it seemed to tower above me.

-I caught up to Elliot sitting in the shade around 4 pm and he called me over to look at a photo on his phone.
-He’d spotted some sort of baby reptile that looked more like a tiny striped snake with legs than a lizard.
+I caught up with Elliot around 4 pm while he was sitting in the shade and eating from one of his cans.
+He called me over to look at a photo on his phone because he’d spotted a baby reptile that looked like a tiny striped snake with legs.
 I think it might have been a skink, but I wasn’t 100% sure.

-It seemed that everyone seemed to be getting so many great desert wildlife photos out here on the AZT.
+Everyone seemed to be getting so many great desert wildlife photos out here on the AZT.
 I spotted the javelina.
 Volt got some nice pictures of a gila monster back near Superior.
 And Max Max had several videos of rattlesnakes.
-The was definitely one unique trail.
+This was definitely one unique trail.

 No Fishing